MooersLab/MooersLab/README.md

 I use the latter every day for dictation for first drafts.
 I do the rewriting using the keyboard.

-OpenAI's **whisper** may be an order of magnitude more accurate.
+OpenAI's **Whisper** may be an order of magnitude more accurate.
 It has a latency issue, so live transcription and interactive editing are not easy.
-It is also not easy to fine tune with custom commands.
+It is also not easy to fine-tune with custom commands.

-My main use of whisper is for transcribing audio files.
+My main use of **Whisper** is for transcribing audio files.
-I provide code for applying corrections to the initial transcript such as the expansion of contractions.
+I provide code for applying corrections to the initial transcript, such as thee expansion of contractions.
-This code also supports the insertion of simple commands during dictation like "new paragraph" because whisper does not know how to break up a transcript into paragraphs.
+This code also supports the insertion of simple commands during dictation like "new paragraph" because **Whisper** does not know how to break up a transcript into paragraphs.

-The **superwhisper.app** for the Mac is interesting.
+The **Sperwhisper.** **app** for thee Mac is interesting.
-It supports dication in e-mail and elsewhere.
+It supports dictation in e-mail and elsewhere.
-Its support for custom commands is very limited; it does not yet support including bulk uploading of text replacements.
+Its support for custom commands is very limited; it does not yet support bulk uploading of text replacements.

 **Talon Voice** supports all three activities, but speech-to-text accuracy lags behind Voice Typing and Voice In Plus in my experience.
 I am currently using Talon Voice for the last two activities.
 I hope to increase my use of Talon Voice for dictation.

-**Talon Voice** has a bit of a learning curve because it is highly customizable by the user, but the software is designed to be used by noncoders.
+The **Talon Voice** software is designed to be used by non-coders.
+It can be configured with Talonscript files that have a simple syntax that is a subset of Python.
-For example, you can do a lot of customization using the Talonscript files and without writing any Python code.
+You can do a lot of customization of Talon Voice using the Talonscript files and without writing any Python code.
-Talonscript has a syntax that is a tiny subset of Python's syntax.

 Voice computing supports extending your productivity when you get tired of typing.
 Voice computing also supports issuing commands and dictating text while standing.
-Voice computing could be a cure for the envy of those colleagues who are using standing desks.
+Voice computing could be a cure for the envy of those colleagues who have standing desks.
 You can speak commands to your computer while standing 20 feet away from it and looking out the window.
 You can give your body a break from sitting and your eyes a break from staring at the computer screen while remaining productive.

+## Word Counts before and after adopting Voice Computing

 I have seen a three-fold increase in the total number of words captured in September and October 2023 compared to June and July 2023 before I took up speech-to-text in mid-August 2023.
 I have had the same amount of out-of-town travel during the first two periods.